 Is There a Market for Quality?

 Give the people what they want.
 George Jessel Obviously, as a small business owner, we must follow the advice of George Jessel, and give the people what they want.
-If we’re trying to sell something that no one wants, there’s an oversized chance that we we’ll quickly find ourselves out of business!
-Unfortunately, too many businesses point to this quote …
+If we’re trying to sell something that no one wants, there’s an oversized chance that we’ll quickly find ourselves out of business!
+Unfortunately, too many businesses point to this quote as …

 Employer or Employee; Which One am I?